munzmoses/munzmoses/README.md

 ### Welcome to My GitHub Page

-- On the left of the 'Pinned' section include the microservices and proxy I created for the frontend capstone at Hack Reactor.
-My team and I recreated Steam's item page from the ground up.
+- Included on the left of the 'Pinned' section are the microservices and proxy I created for my frontend capstone at Hack Reactor.
+My team and I recreated Steam's item page from the ground up which works with 100 unique titles.